Metropolitano Stadium: New stadium

 In 2004, the stadium was closed for a future project upon the Madrid bid for the 2012 Olympics.
 The following year, the bid failed.
 In December 2008, Atlético's president Enrique Cerezo and mayor of Madrid Alberto Ruiz-Gallardón signed an agreement indicating that Atlético Madrid would eventually move to the stadium in the following years and for the renovations to begin.
 The club was initially supposed to move to the new stadium in 2013, but this was pushed back numerous times due to Olympic bids and the economic crisis.

 Following another defeat of Madrid's Olympic bid in 2009, this time for the 2016 Olympics, many proposals were made for the future use of the stadium.
 In November 2011, the first demolition works were carried out at the stadium.
 In Spring 2012, more works were carried out, this time with the removal of the lower seating tier and the removal of the athletics track.

 Madrid made a bid again for the 2020 Olympics, which failed as well in September 2013.
 A few days after the 125th IOC Session, on 11 September 2013, Atlético Madrid announced their plans to build a stadium on the location of La Peineta, and ownership was officially transferred to the club.

-The new stadium was scheduled to replace Vicente Calderón Stadium as Atletico's home for the 2017–18 season.
+The new stadium was scheduled to replace the Vicente Calderón Stadium as Atletico's home for the 2017–18 season.
 On 9 December 2016, the club announced that the renovated stadium's official name would be Wanda Metropolitano – Wanda for sponsorship reasons and Metropolitano after the 1923–1966 arena which hosted Atlético's matches before Vicente Calderón.
 In March 2017, the club officially bought the stadium from the City Council of Madrid for €30.4 million.
 As of 15 April 2017, around 48,500 season tickets had been reserved by the club fans.

-On 17 September 2017, the Estadio Metropolitano's inaugural event was a 2017–18 La Liga match between Atlético Madrid and Málaga CF. King Felipe VI of Spain attended the match.
-Atlético's Antoine Griezmann would go on to score the first goal at the new stadium, in which the match ended in a 1–0 win for Atlético.
+On 16 September 2017, the Estadio Metropolitano's inaugural event was a 2017–18 La Liga match between Atlético Madrid and Málaga.
+King Felipe VI of Spain attended the match.
+Atlético's Antoine Griezmann scored the first goal at the new stadium, as Atlético won 1-0.
 On 27 September 2017, the Metropolitano hosted its first European game as Chelsea beat Atlético Madrid 2–1 and became the first English club to defeat them at home in any European club competition, as well as the first visiting team to win at the new stadium.

-It accommodates 68,000 spectators, with all spectator seats covered by a new roof including 7,000 VIP, 79 VIP suites known as Neptuno Premium.
-4,000 car parking spaces are available: 1,000 inside the stadium and 3,000 outside.

 The stadium was also the first 100% LED stadium in the world.